quangnamng/openraveros/README.md

 Some dependencies need to be installed manually
 ```
 sudo apt-get install blender openscad python-rtree -
-pip install --upgrade pip
-pip install control trimesh --user # skip this if pip has errors in Ubuntu 16.04
+pip install --upgrade pip # skip this if pip has errors in Ubuntu 16.04
+pip install trimesh       # needed for working with OpenRAVE objects
+# if fail, try this:
+pip install control trimesh --user
 ```